krzysieqq/gitlab-cicd/README.md

     mkdir django-poll
     ```

-    You can name the directory something easy for you to remember.
+    You can name the directory on something easy for you to remember.
 This directory is the context for your application image.
 The directory should only contain resources to build that image.

 2. Go to the root of your project directory.
     ```console